 Some Unintended Fallout from Defense Policy: Measuring the Effect of Atmospheric Nuclear Testing on American Mortality Patterns.

 During the Cold War the United States detonated hundreds of atomic weapons at the Nevada Test Site.
 Many of these nuclear tests were conducted above ground and released tremendous amounts of radioactive pollution into the environment.
 This paper studies how annual county level fallout patterns affected U.S. mortality.
 I find that fallout from nuclear testing led to persistent and substantial increases in overall mortality for large portions of the country.
 The number of deaths attributable to NTS testing is comparable to the bombings of Hiroshima and Nagasaki.
 Paper Link.

 In the Shadow of the Mushroom Cloud: Nuclear Testing, Radioactive Fallout and Damage to U.S. Agriculture.
-Revise and Resubmit at Journal of Economic History
+Forthcoming, Journal of Economic History.

 Work in Progress: